sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 oc get route -n YOUR-NAMESPACE argocd-server -o jsonpath='{.spec.host}{"\n"}'
 ```

-The other way to find the route is to look at the main menu in the OpenShift Console, on the left, under `Networking -> Routes`.
+Another way to find the route is to look at the main menu in the OpenShift Console, on the left, under `Networking -> Routes`.

 The route should `look similar` to this one: